iTwin/bis-schemas/Domains/0-Core/BisCore.remarks.md

 ### Channel

-A `Channel` is associated with one or more `Subject`s and `InformationPartitionElement`s that are a root of the element-hierarchy under its influence, via the `ElementIsRootOfChannel` relationship.
-It is captured by the `Channel` navigation-property on the `IChannelRootElement` mix-in.
+A `Channel` is associated with one or more `Subject`s and `InformationPartitionElement`s that are the start of the element-hierarchy under its influence, via the `HierarchyElementIsInChannel` relationship.
+It is captured by the `Channel` navigation-property on the `IChanneledHierarchyElement` mix-in.

 `Channel` instances are always contained in the _RepositoryModel_.

-### IChannelRootElement
+### IChanneledHierarchyElement

-The `IChannelRootElement` interface is only meant to be mixed-in by `Subject` and `InformationPartitionElement` classes.
+The `IChanneledHierarchyElement` interface is only meant to be mixed-in by `Subject` and `InformationPartitionElement` classes.

 ### Category